Gay Travel Laos: Journey Beyond Luang Prabang to Visit an Eco-Lodge on the Mekong

 Stay Longer?
 Of Course You Can!

 Most people who visit Luang Prabang do not want to leave!
 There is much more to see and plenty to do here, although a longer stay should be arranged in advance since hotels are usually fully booked.
 How about a cooking class or an elephant trek to a nearby village?
 We have plenty of options to choose from.
 And do not miss the opportunity to visit Vientiane.

 Prices and Hotels

 Prices depend on you choice of hotel and when you want to travel.

 We offer a number of different hotels in Luang Prabang, ranging from three to five stars.
 All of the hotels we use are carefully chosen for location, amenities, quality of service, security and value.
-We only use hotels that are gay-owned, gay-managed or gay-friendly.
-We inspect most hotels at least once a year.
+We use only hotels that are LGBT-friendly.

 To see prices and compare hotels please click on the "$" button on the left.
 If you have questions or suggestions about the hotels we use, please email us.

 Please reserve 9-12 months ahead if you want to be assured of a room in your preferred hotel.
 Alternative accommodation may also be available.

 Custom vacations are our specialty.
 If this travel package is not exactly what you are looking for, we may be able to modify it to make it a perfect fit.